Skip to main content Skip to footer

 "Fourth Industrial Revolution" is a term being thrown around frequently in smart factory, automation, and general manufacturing circles, but what does it mean for the owners and operators on the ground?

-Does the so-called fourth industrial revolution come with tools, industrial computers, and strategies that can actually help us?
+Does the so-called fourth industrial revolution come with tools, rugged mini PCs, and strategies that can actually help us?
 Does the fourth industrial revolution even exist, and if it does, are we past it, in it, or approaching it quickly?

 What can we do to take advantage of this new wave of technology and industrial philosophy?